NVIDIA/NeMo/tools/nemo_forced_aligner/README.md

 {"audio_filepath": "/absolute/path/to/audio.wav", "text": "the transcription of the utterance"}
 ```

 You can omit the `"text"` field from the manifest if you specify `align_using_pred_text=true`.
-In that case, any `"text"` fields in the manifest will be ignored: the ASR model at `pretrained_name` or `model_path` will be used to transcribe the audio and obtain `"pred_text"`, which will be used as the 'ground truth' for the forced alignment process.
+In that case, any `"text"` fields in the manifest will be ignored: the ASR model at `pretrained_name` or `model_path` will be used to transcribe the audio and obtain `"pred_text"`, which will be used as the reference text for the forced alignment process.
 The `"pred_text"` will also be saved in the output manifest JSON file at `<output_dir>/<original manifest file name>_with_output_file_paths.json`.
 To remove the possibility of overwriting `"pred_text"`, NFA will raise an error if `align_using_pred_text=true` and there are existing `"pred_text"` fields in the original manifest.

 > Note: NFA does not require `"duration"` fields in the manifest, and can align long audio files without running out of memory.
 The duration of audio file you can align will depend on the amount of memory on your machine.
-NFA will also produce better alignments the more accurate the ground-truth `"text"` is.
+NFA will also produce better alignments the more accurate the reference text in `"text"` is.

 # Output CTM file format